emanodame/GradeCalculator/README.md

 **Version 3.5 released 25th July 2015**

-Implemented database functionality.
+Implemented FULL database functionality.
 (MySQL)

-You can now save/load your final aggregate mark.
+You can now save and load your final aggregate mark.

 2 more classes.